morpho-labs/morpho-gpt/README.md

 ## Project Structure

-The project is divided into four main TypeScript files:
+The core of the project is divided into four main TypeScript files in the `./src` folder.:

 - `bot.ts`: Initializes the Discord bot and handles command interactions.
 - `utils.ts`: Contains utility functions for querying and updating the Pinecone vector store.
 - `setup/routeDiscord.ts`: Handles the setup of the Pinecone Index, loading documents from a specific directory.
 - `read/routeDiscord.ts`: Handles the read commands from the Discord chat.

+Add to that the cli commands that are helpful for the github action: whenever a new doc is removed/added/modified from the documents repository, there is an update in the related index.

 ## Setup